 2. Choose Your Lenders Carefully

 Apply to at least one bank with which you have a good relationship i.e. one that you have actively maintained an account with or promptly repaid any credit issued or loan undertaken in the past.
 Not being a stranger can be beneficial especially if the prior conduct was positive.
+For example, you could even get better interest rates for the Citibank’s Personal Loan if you have a credit card with Citibank.

 3. Time Your Application